 Being a mod isn’t always easy.
 People may target them if their message was deleted.
 Make their lives easier by posting your rules in your profile.
 This way they can refer to your profile page when questioned about their actions.

 Have a designated Discord channel for them where they can discuss ideas or ask for clarification.
-They can work together and with you to make rules clearer and develop ways to strengthen your community.
+They can work together with you to make rules clearer and develop ways to strengthen your community.
+This way you can all be on the same page about how things should run on your channel.

 Always remember to thank them for their help.
 People are willing to help more when they feel that their work is appreciated.
 When you are finally able to afford it, use some of your earnings to give them incentives and rewards for their service.